Dagedonn/Dagedonn/README.md

 ° Foundations of Data Science – exploring real-world datasets

-I'm currently learning SQL.
+.
 Here's one of my first projects:

-## 📦 Supermarket Sales Database (Beginner SQL Project)
-A simple database I built to practice creating tables, inserting data, and defining relationships

-👉 View the project here (https://github.com/Dagedonn/supermarket_sql-db